-Tips and advice on ways to help you keep safe, deal with anxiety, and feel less worried or lonely when keeping safe from Covid-19
+Tips and advice on ways to deal with anxiety and feel less worried or lonely when keeping safe from Covid-19

-In this resource you will consider how to make yourself and others feel safe during this pandemic, including what actions to take and how to talk to others to make them feel safe.
+In this resource you will consider how to make yourself and others feel safe during and after the Covid-19 pandemic, including what actions to take and how to talk to others to make them feel safe.

 What does it mean to feel safe?

 It is harder to feel safe during a crisis, such as the coronavirus outbreak.
 This is because we are unsure who might have the disease and when the problem will end.
 Different people are affected in different ways, which can also make us feel less safe